-A monitoring was made of the removal of topsoil and subsoil's to an average depth of 400mm for the house plot and associated access (services to lie in access track) to an area of 980m2.
+A monitoring was made of the removal of topsoil and subsoil's to an average depth of 400mm for the house plot and associated access (services to lie in access track) to an area of 980m2 (see area marked in red).
 A back-acting machine with a straight edged bucket removed topsoil and subsoil's.
 Underlying natural was a mixture of an orange-brown stony-silt or towards the west end of the excavation was an area of yellow-brown sand.
-This difference in naturals relating to the natural geology may explain the varied patches in the aerial photograph of this area. (see Kenworthy, 1999)
+This difference in naturals relating to the natural geology may explain the varied patches in the aerial photograph of this area.
+(See Kenworthy, 1999)